-At CaseyGerry, our legal team is actively investigating the massive Blue Shield Data Breach, which may have exposed the personal data of approximately 4.7 million individuals.
-This breach is more than a privacy concern—it highlights the growing threat of identity theft from data breaches, especially in the healthcare and financial sectors.
+At CaseyGerry, our legal team is actively investigating major data breaches that may expose the personal data of millions of individuals.
+These breaches are more than privacy concerns—they highlight the growing threat of identity theft, especially in the healthcare and financial sectors.

 How Data Breaches Facilitate Identity Theft